adobe/spectrum-css/README.md

 Installed components will be available in the `node_modules/@spectrum-css/` folder.

-If you are an existing user of Spectrum CSS and rely on the previous bundle package format, see the [legacy usage documentation](README-legacy.md) for details.

 ### Using components

 Spectrum CSS components have build output that uses CSS custom properties to change themes and scales.
 Start by including the base set of variables: